coopersimon/rogue_creator/README.md

 ## Scripts

-RC extensively makes use of a proprietary scripting language (similar to JS).
+RC extensively makes use of my [modscript](https://github.com/coopersimon/modscript) scripting language (similar to JS).

-Below a brief documentation can be found.
+Some object formats are used for engine functions.
+These are listed below.

 ### String Object
 The string object can be used when visual formatting is desired.
 It is set up as below: